Jaspreet99/QUICCHAT/README.md

 # QUICChat – CS-544 Project

 A fully-functional peer-to-peer chat system built on **QUIC** using [aioquic](https://github.com/aiortc/aioquic).
-It demonstrates handshake validation, duplicate-free messaging with ACK + auto-retransmit, typing indicators, and both GUI & headless clients.
+It demonstrates handshake validation, duplicate-free messaging with ACK + auto-retransmit and  GUI.

 ---